insertokername/functional-brainfuck/README.md

 # functional-brainfuck

-basically just a brainfuck interpreter but has functions implemented
+basically just a brainfuck interpreter but has functions implemented (BFB for short)

 - `+` increment the current cell's value
 - `-` decrement the current cell's value